BlueOnBLack/PKeyInspector/README.md

 ---

 ## About
-**PKeyInspector** is a Proof‑Of‑Concept tool for administrators, auditors, and authorized researchers that aggregates metadata from `pkeyconfig` files and other SKU/license sources and produces human‑friendly reports in HTML, PDF, Excel and CSV formats.
-The project provides rich search/export capabilities and multiple options for how results are presented and exported.
+**PKeyInspector** is a Proof‑Of‑Concept tool for administrators, auditors, and authorized researchers that aggregates metadata from `pkeyconfig` files, vendor XMLs, and system sources and produces human‑friendly reports (HTML, PDF, Excel, CSV).
+It also demonstrates the use of low‑level and undocumented platform internals to collect richer metadata when required.

-> This repository intentionally separates benign reporting features (openly enabled) from sensitive capabilities (research‑only, disabled by default).
-The maintainers will not assist or accept contributions that enable unauthorized license extraction, generation, or activation bypass.
+> Because low‑level and undocumented APIs can access internal structures and behavior that are not guaranteed stable or safe, those capabilities are explicitly **research‑only**, gated, and disabled by default.

 ---

+## Why low‑level / undocumented APIs?
+High‑level documented APIs and registry queries are the safest route for typical inventory tasks, but they sometimes omit contextual metadata or vendor annotations.
+Low‑level techniques are included in this PoC to demonstrate:

+- how additional contextual metadata can be discovered in memory, binary structures, or policy blocks,
+- methods to recover richer SKU/product information when documented sources are unavailable,
+- research techniques for forensic analysis and vendor‑compatibility research.

+**Important:** Low‑level methods are brittle, platform‑version dependent, and may change or break with updates.
+They can also pose safety, privacy, and legal risks — see the Research‑only section and `SECURITY.md`.

+---

 ## Capabilities (feature list)
-> The list below documents the full surface of capabilities envisioned for the project.
-Sensitive items are indicated and are **disabled by default**.
+> Full feature surface.
+Sensitive features are flagged as research‑only and disabled by default.

-- Parse `pkeyconfig` files (Office/Windows) and extract SKU/product metadata (GUIDs, names, attributes, release info).
+- Parse `pkeyconfig` XML files (Office/Windows) and extract SKU/product metadata.
-- Generate interactive **HTML** reports with client‑side search, filters, paging and sortable columns.
+- Interactive **HTML** reports with client‑side search/filter, paging, and sorting.
-- Export inventory to **PDF**, **Excel (.xlsx)**, **CSV**, and other common data formats.
+- Export to **PDF**, **Excel (.xlsx)**, **CSV**, and other formats.
-- Present consolidated lists of the *latest products + associated key metadata* from local files and vendor XML data sources.
+- Consolidate latest product + key metadata from local files and vendor datasets.
-- Show keys as either **Genuine** (when verifiable by documented metadata) or **Generated** (when using selected generation options) — see Research‑only section.
+- Present keys as **Genuine** or **Generated** (generated keys via pattern/encoding modules are research‑only).
-- Provide encoding options:
+- Encoding options:
-  - Encode using API by SKU or GUID (safe, documented APIs only).
+  - Encode using documented APIs by SKU/GUID (where supported).
-  - Encode by selected *pattern* (research‑only; pattern library driven).
-  - Bulk encode from an internal reference list (2000+ entries).
+  - Encode by selected **pattern** or bulk encode via internal reference list (2000+ entries) — research‑only where it involves undocumented behavior.
-- Provide decoding options:
+- Decoding options:
-  - Decode using KeyInfo-like structures and safe parsing utilities.
+  - Decode KeyInfo-like structures; parse binary payloads in read‑only mode.
-  - Option to decode data discovered in a `folder` of files (read‑only parse).
+  - Folder scanning and batch decode (read‑only, non‑destructive).
 - Extraction options (RESEARCH‑ONLY / GATED):
-  - Extract candidate key metadata embedded in local binaries (`.exe`, `.dll`) and present extracted artifacts in the report — **disabled by default**.
+  - Candidate extraction from binaries (`.exe`, `.dll`) and other artifacts (disabled by default).
-  - Parse registry data blocks that may contain licensing metadata (two-block structures and kernel policy blocks) — **disabled by default**.
+  - Parse registry data blocks including kernel policy blocks for license metadata (disabled by default).
 - System information collector:
-  - Gather OS Major/Minor/Build/UBR and `EditionID` using documented system calls where possible.
+  - Collect OS Major/Minor/Build/UBR/EditionID via documented APIs.
-  - Research option: collect the same data using low‑level reads (memory offsets) — **disabled by default**.
+  - Research-only collectors use low‑level reads of memory/offsets to recover additional context (disabled by default).
-- Error mapping & diagnostics:
+- Error mapping & diagnostics: support for CBS, BITS, HTTP, UPDATE, NETWORK, WIN32, NTSTATUS, ACTIVATION code sets (best‑effort).
-  - Extract and present error messages via documented APIs when available.
-  - Support error lists/mappings for: `CBS`, `BITS`, `HTTP`, `UPDATE`, `NETWORK`, `WIN32`, `NTSTATUS`, `ACTIVATION` (best‑effort and documented).
-- Activation/License operations (RESEARCH‑ONLY / GATED):
-  - Integration option with external libraries (e.g., `tsforge`) for authorized activation flows for lab/test purposes — **disabled by default**.
-  - Auto‑select activation method logic (KMS4K / ZeroCID / AVMA4K / HWID / KMS38) — listed as research/test-only integrations.
-The project will **not** provide instructions to use these against unauthorized systems.
-  - Manage license entries via documented APIs (e.g., `slc.dll` wrappers) in read/write modes — **research‑only and gated**.
-- Update matrix generation:
-  - Build an update matrix table for any version based on XML data extraction — independent of local API availability — useful for offline or unsupported versions.
-- View active license & settings:
+- Update matrix: build update compatibility tables from XML datasets, including unsupported versions (offline).
-  - Report on current OEM defaults, the active SKU, and other system license metadata (read‑only where possible).
+- Active license & settings view (OEM defaults, active SKU, and related metadata).
+- Activation/license management (RESEARCH‑ONLY / GATED): integration points for lab/test workflows (disabled by default).

 ---

 ## Primary goals
 - Provide a single, searchable inventory of SKU/product metadata from `pkeyconfig` and vendor datasets.
-- Produce audit‑ready reports in HTML/PDF/Excel/CSV for compliance and documentation.
+- Produce audit‑ready reports in multiple export formats.
-- Provide safe, easy‑to-review POC scripts and examples that reproduce parsing and export flows without privileged operations.
-- Offer gated research features for authorized lab work; such features include additional warnings, logging, and explicit authorization steps.

----

-## Quick start (POC)
-> Non‑actionable, read‑only examples.
-See `/examples` for runnable POC scripts that are safe and mocked for sensitive functionality.
+- Demonstrate how additional metadata can be surfaced using advanced low‑level techniques for authorized research and forensic analysis.
+- Keep sensitive features gated, logged, and restricted to lab environments.